Want to ‘go green’ and make your life more eco friendly?

 Many appliances are still ‘energy vampires’ when on standby or even switched off.
 So switch off appliances at night and ideally, completely unplug them.
 Also, switch off your WIFI at night – research has shown that EMFs suppress the production of melatonin, the hormone which helps you sleep.

-44 – Turn down your thermostat by one degree and bundle up
+44 – Turn down your thermostat & bundle up

 Turning down your thermostat by just 1 degree can help reduce your energy costs by 5%.
 Plus popping on an extra layer means you’ll be warmer naturally without ramping up the thermostat again.
 Here are some more energy saving tips for the colder months.